-This is not an exhaustive list, but it is a good start to let you know what kind of items ReStores accept if you are thinking about donating.
-Learn more at the Habitat ReStore Donation page.
+This is not an exhaustive list, but if you are thinking about donating it is a good start to let you know what kind of items Habitat ReStores tend to accept.
+Learn more at the Habitat ReStore donation page.

 Yes!
 All Habitat ReStores are open to the public.
 Stop by during business hours to see what kind of deals you can find, as well as to drop off your own donations.

-Habitat ReStores help fund Habitat for Humanity’s mission to end substandard housing by building strength, stability and self-reliance through shelter.
+Habitat ReStores help fund Habitat for Humanity’s vision of a world where everyone has a decent place to live.
 Profits from Habitat ReStores are put to use both in your local community and around the world.

-When a gently used building material or household product is donated to Habitat ReStore and then sold at a discount to a community member that needs it, that item is recycled and kept out of the landfill.
-Learn more about how Habitat ReStores help the environment in our "Go Green" roundup.
+When gently used building materials or household products are donated to Habitat ReStore and then sold at a discount to a community member who needs it, those items are recycled and kept out of the landfill.

 In all kinds of ways!

-When you shop or donate at a ReStore, you are automatically supporting not only your local store, but also the Habitat mission worldwide.
-Additionally, ReStores are always looking for volunteers.
-Volunteers can range from cashiers and customer service to interior decorators and baristas.
+When you shop or donate at a Habitat ReStore, you are automatically supporting not only your local store, but also the Habitat mission worldwide.
+Additionally, Habitat ReStores are always looking for volunteers.
+Volunteer duties can range from receiving donations, stocking store shelves, sorting materials, merchandising and pricing inventory.

-Just like the inventory of every ReStore is different, so are the volunteer needs.
-Check with your local ReStore to see what opportunities they have available.
+Just as the inventory of every Habitat ReStore is different, so are the volunteer needs.
+Check with your local Habitat ReStore to see what opportunities they have available.